-2012 AMERICORPS GRANT PROVISIONS Effective June 1, 2012
+2013 AMERICORPS STATE and NATIONAL GRANT PROVISIONS Effective June 1, 2013

-These Corporation for National & Community Service (CNCS) AmeriCorps Grant Provisions are binding on the grantee.
-By accepting funds under this grant, the grantee agrees to comply with, and include in all subgrants, the AmeriCorps Provisions, all applicable federal statutes, regulations and guidelines, and any amendments thereto.
+These Corporation for National & Community Service (CNCS) AmeriCorps State and National Grant Provisions are binding on the grantee.
+By accepting funds under this grant, the grantee agrees to comply with, and include in all subgrants, the AmeriCorps State and National Grant Provisions, all applicable federal statutes, regulations and guidelines, and any amendments thereto.
 The grantee agrees to operate the funded program in accordance with the approved grant application and budget, supporting documents, and other representations made in support of the approved grant application.
-For the purposes of these Provisions, "AmeriCorps" refers to AmeriCorps State and National grantees only.
 The term grantee is used to connote either grantee or subgrantee, as appropriate, throughout these Provisions.